tairasoul/YADMB/README.md

 ## add-search

-searches for the specific term provided, and creates an embed with different pages in a select menu, containing each video returned. there are times where it'll return different videos.
+searches for the specific term provided, and creates an embed with different pages in a select menu, containing each video returned. it gets the same videos as you would when searching for it manually.

 ## add-playlist